tulgakagan/YouTube-bot/README.md

 ## Features

-- **Multiple Transcribers**: Choose from `whisper`, `vosk`, or `assemblyai` in` utils/config.py`.
+- **Multiple Transcribers**: Choose from `whisper`, `vosk`, or `assemblyai` in `utils/config.py`.
 - **Automated Scene Splitting**: Scenes under 20 seconds are merged; scenes over 60 seconds are split, to adhere to YouTube Shorts format standards.
 - **Brainrot Footage**: The final 9:16 video has the main subclip on top and a random video game clip (Temple Run, Subway Surfers, Geometry Dash, etc...) beneath.
-You can customize the videos used as brainrot footage in ùtils/config.py`.
+You can customize the videos used as brainrot footage in `utils/config.py`.
-- **Subtitle Overlays**: Subtitles are positioned near the bottom of the main video, just above the 'brainrot footage'.
+- **Subtitle Overlays**: Subtitles are positioned near the bottom of the main video, just above the "brainrot footage".
 - **YouTube Data API**: Automatically uploads each generated scene to YouTube.

 ---